czhhu/BZIP/README.md

 # BZIP
-To analysis zeo-inflayed model using INLA
+To analysis zeo-inflated model using INLA